 Coaches: Regarding coaches at competitions, it has been decided that a current USPC member may be a coach for a team but may not also compete at the same time.
 Obviously, they cannot fulfill the duties of a coach while trying to ride themselves.
 We feel that a coach should be at least 18 years old.
 We will not define the certification level required at this time, but want you to use your best judgment as to whether a person has the maturity, experience and knowledge to take on this responsibility.
 Teaching experience would indicate that an HA would be appropriate.
 However, at the current time, we are not mandating this but one can use this certification level as one indication of an appropriate choice.

-In qualifying competitions and at championships, coaches are allowed or required in Show Jumping, Eventing and Tetrathlon, only.
+In qualifying competitions and at championships, coaches are required in Show Jumping and allowed in Dressage, Eventing and Tetrathlon, only.
 It is felt that current USPC members would be appropriate as coaches at Regional rallies, but not at Championships.
 In non-qualifying rallies, we urge all RSs and DC/CAs to use their discretion to make the rally as safe and as much fun as possible.
 Rallies and particularly the non-qualifying parts there of, are to be a learning experience.
 Whatever it takes to do the right thing for your particular group is at your discretion.
 Just use that discretion wisely, please.

 Back to Top